Skip to main content

 World premiere was October 24, 2025.

-Duration: approx. 25 min
+Duration: approx. 24 min.

 In German language

-Foreignness as a state that does not resolve itself – and forces restlessness.
+Foreignness as a state that does not resolve itself—and forces restlessness.

+What must be left behind in order to belong?
 How can one endure the silence that spreads in the infinite gap between departure and arrival?

-Bodies react to attributions, adapt, shape themselves – and are shaped.
+Bodies react to attributions, adapt, shape themselves—and are shaped.
 In the search for belonging, often all that remains is the knowledge of others who have experienced similar things.

 The artistic team at Schwarzes Licht agreed early on to bring real, unadulterated voices to the stage.
 This creates a field of tension that does justice to the individual stories of the interviewees – while remaining open to the experiences of the audience.